Helping Bus Accident Victims Getting Compensation

 Public transportation can be a great means of getting around.
 Not only does it minimize harmful emissions, but it also allows you to work while riding and it keeps traffic to a minimal, all of which leads to safer roads.
 However, public transport comes with its own hazards, as anyone who has been involved in a bus accident can attest to.

 If you or a loved one has been involved in a bus accident, you understand the detrimental effects it can have on an individual’s life, including lifelong injuries, unpayable medical bills, and a loss of ability to work.
-At Bottaro Law, we have a great deal of experience dealing with accident cases.
+At the Bottaro Law Firm, LLC, we have a great deal of experience dealing with accident cases.
 We have seen the impact it can have on people’s lives, and that’s why we believe that any individual harmed by the negligence of another – especially in an accident – should receive the compensation that they deserve.

 Bus drivers have what is known as a “duty of care” to uphold to passengers, placing them – to some degree – as responsible for the well-being of the passengers.
 If bus drivers do not drive responsibly, they risk the safety of the passengers.
 Some of the ways this could happen include when a bus driver is: